How to apply

 Cornell University expects you to complete your application without using paid agents, credential services, or other paid professional assistance.
 Use of such services violates university policy, and may lead to the rejection of application materials, the revocation of an admission offer, cancellation of admission, or involuntary withdrawal from the university.

-Because the Executive Master of Human Resource Management program is delivered online, we must be legally authorized to provide post-secondary educational instruction in each state before offering the EMHRM program to students in that state.
-To date, we are authorized in the following states:
+Because the Executive Master of Human Resource Management program is delivered online, we must be legally authorized to provide post-secondary educational instruction by certain states (or be exempt or otherwise not subject to such authorization in a state) before offering the EMHRM program to students in that state.
+To date, we are permitted to offer the EMHRM to students in the following states:

-Arizona, California, Connecticut, Florida, Georgia, Illinois, Massachusetts, Michigan, Missouri, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, and Washington
+Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Massachusetts, Michigan, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas*, Vermont, Virginia, and Washington

-We encourage you to check your eligibility for the program even if your state is not listed above, as we expect to be authorized in all 50 states and the District of Columbia by the beginning of the program’s inaugural class in May 2015.
-This list will be updated as we receive authorization from additional states.
+We encourage you to check your eligibility for the program even if your state is not listed above, as we are in the process of pursuing authorization in several additional states and the District of Columbia by the beginning of the program's inaugural class in May 2015.
+This list will be updated regularly.

 Successful applicants must also provide the following necessary application materials: